Demographics of Houston: Refugee populations

 Since the 1970s—when Houston began absorbing Vietnamese refugees after the Fall of Saigon—Houston has become a destination for refugee resettlement.
 About 1,600 refugees arrive at George Bush Intercontinental Airport per year.
 Refugees from Afghanistan, Bhutan, El Salvador, Cuba, Iraq, Myanmar, and Somalia have settled in Houston; Burundians from Rwanda have also settled in Houston.
 Over the three years leading to 2009, Houston took about 2,200 Burmese.
 The number of people born outside of the United States in the Houston area increased by 400,000 between 2000 and 2010.
 In 2014 a total of 4,818 refugees from 40 countries settled in Harris County.
 That year, of all counties in Texas, Harris County had the largest number of refugee settlements.
 In 2015 there were about 1 million people born outside of the United States in the Greater Houston metropolitan area, which would be below 25% of the total population.
 As of 2015, if the Houston area was its own country, it would rank among the top five countries in the world for refugee resettlement.

-The South Texas Office of Refugees stated that from 2009 to 2021 11,790 people came from Afghanistan to the Houston area, with 90% of them having special immigrant visas which belonged to Afghans who interpreted for the U.S. military.
+The South Texas Office of Refugees stated that from 2009 to 2021 11,790 people came from Afghanistan to the Houston area, with 90% of them having Special Immigrant Visas which belonged to Afghans who interpreted for the U.S. military.
 From 2015 to 2021 1,700 people from Afghanistan who interpreted for U.S. military forces and/or are family members of these interpreters moved to the Houston area.
-According to the Refugee Resettlement Data 1975-2018 dataset by the University of Gottingen and the University of Western Australia, 885 refugees from Afghanistan moved to Harris County between 1975 and 2018; according to the data, Afghans made up the 16th largest such group in the county.
+According to the Refugee Resettlement Data 1975–2018 dataset by the University of Gottingen and the University of Western Australia, 885 refugees from Afghanistan moved to Harris County between 1975 and 2018; according to the data, Afghans made up the 16th largest such group in the county.

 In 2021 the Houston Chronicle reported that Afghans in Houston had negative views of the Fall of Kabul on August 15, where the Taliban replaced the former Afghan government with the Islamic Emirate of Afghanistan.
 The group Afghan Community Houston held protests denouncing the Taliban takeover.
 Between the Fall of Kabul and August 18, 100 Afghans moved to Houston from Fort Lee.
 On August 19 the group The Alliance stated on August 19 that it planned to move 70 Afghan refugees to Houston later that month.

 From 1975 to 2018, 74,050 refugees settled Harris County, the seventh largest figure for a county.

-Language
+Romani

+Houston has the largest population of Romani people in Texas.